dplocki/miniature-guacamole/README.md

 ## 🗒️ Notes

+* functions don't have to unique names when decorators are used
 * pytest does not support the classes (steps as method, context as internal fields)

 ## 🔗 Links